 Torijo Santoku Knife

 Santoku is among Japanese knives.
 The Santoku knife has a broad blade and a sheepsfoot tip.
 It is used for chopping, slicing, and mincing.
-This Japanese style knife is perfect for slicing vegetables, fruits, and boneless meat.
-It is amongst the top Japanese knives.
-We have discussed about best Santoku knives in the market before.
+This Japanese-style knife is perfect for slicing vegetables, fruits, and boneless meat.
+It is amongst the top Japanese knives

 Steak Knives